What can I run for?

 - A candidate who is a member of a student organization's executive board must still receive approval from the executive board before sending campaign emails to the organization.

 - Endorsements are the responsibility of the candidate and fraudulently using the image, likeness, or statement of others in the University community without their consent is subject to penalty.

-- Candidates may not write on other candidates' campaign materials.
+Campaigners may not remove or deface other candidates' campaign materials.
+All

 - Any questions regarding the legality of campaigning should be directed to (firstname.lastname@example.org).
 Questions regarding the legality of campaign initiatives should be addressed before those initiatives are carried through.
 For more information on campaigning in areas, refer below.

 The Elections Violation Committee shall investigate all potential

 violations of campaign policies.
 If a candidate is found in violation of campaign policies, the Elections

 Committee shall impose appropriate sanctions according to the Elections Penalty Point System.
 The Elections

 Coordinator will notify all candidates of the potential violation and the ruling of the Elections

 Committee.
 All potential violations must be submitted through the Elections Violation Form.